cohesity/SecureX/docs/workflows/HeliosRansomwareAlertsToThreatResponse.md

 This workflow looks for a Schedule named `Cohesity Helios Ransomware Data Push Schedule`.
 Please check the [Create Schedule Document](../misc/CreateSchedule.md) to see how to create this Schedule.

 #### <a name="create-snow-cred"></a> Create ServiceNow Credentials

-One of the other pre-req for this workflow is to Create ServiceNow credentials.
+If you set the `Create ServiceNow Ticket` variable to `Yes`, then one more pre-req for this workflow is to Create ServiceNow credentials.
 This is needed if you want to create ServiceNow ticket for any anomalous object that is reported by Cohesity.

 Check the Create [ServiceNow Credentials document](../misc/CreateServiceNowCredentials.md) to know how to do that.